JustOneMoreBlock/combat.json/README.md

 If `Players Upgrade` eventually in time `Servers WILL Upgrade`.

+EOL = End of Life

 Why is this important?

 If players are happy on the latest version of Minecraft with the new `Combat Mechanics` then `Server Owners` no longer need a reason to continue support for `Minecraft 1.8 to at least Minecraft 1.13.2`.
-This would support 1.13+ versions only, and then eventually as newer upgrades progess older versions can be `RETIRED`.
+This would support 1.14+ versions only, and then eventually as newer upgrades progess older versions can be set to `EOL`.

-EOL = End of Life

 # COMBAT CHANGES UPGRADE MAP
 | Client Version | Server Version |  EOL Server Support |